MAIF/shapash/docs/overview.rst

 From data mining to deployment
 ------------------------------

 **Shapash** isn't just a tool used for data mining purposes.
-Thanks to different object from Shapash such as *SmartExplainer* and *SmartPredictor*, you can easily switch from data mining to deployment.
+Thanks to different objects from Shapash such as *SmartExplainer* and *SmartPredictor*, you can easily switch from data mining to deployment.
 **Shapash SmartPredictor Object** can be used through an API or in batch mode.